xsdk-project/HandsOnLessons/lessons/atpesc-instructions.md

 ```
 resoft
 ```
+  - **WARNING: Do not attempt next step until after 9:30 am, when our cooley reservation begins.**
   - Obtain 2 compute nodes in _interactive_ (`-I`) mode to run the hands on exercises by running the following `qsub` command...
 ```
 qsub -I -n 2 -t 720 -A ATPESC2017